 That being said, it isn’t all bad.
 If you have other music saved directly on your device – you will be able to access the full functionality of CapTune.
 Keep in mind that you don’t need to use the app in order to experience their signature sound quality.

 They sound exactly as described above right out-of-the-box without making any EQ adjustments.
 If you made it this far, you probably want to know if these are the right fit for you.
 Take a look at the final section below to see who they’re ideal for, and who should keep looking!

 Are They The Right Fit For You?

-The overall build, comfort, and sonic performance these ‘buds have to offer makes them a great choice for casual use.
+The overall build, comfort, and sonic performance these ‘buds have to offer to make them a great choice for casual use.
 These would be a great fit for you if you just need a pair of in-ears to use on-the-go and don’t want to carry a heavier pair of over-ear cans with you.

 Their extremely compact design makes them best-suited as a pair of everyday earbuds that you can use for listening to music and watching videos on your phone.
-Once again, they’re not ideal for working out since they don’t have an official water or sweat-resistant rating.
+Once again, they’re not ideal for working out since they don’t have official water or sweat-resistant rating.

 Their other main drawback is the weight of the battery pack causing the cable to bounce around when you’re jogging or working out.
 That being said, the battery pack does allow for a decent battery life that is adequate for most everyday use.

 Take a quick look at the review table below to see the main pros/cons as well as how we calculated their final rating out of 10.

 Now that you’ve read our entire Sennheiser HD1 Free Review, what do you think?
 Are they seriously worth considering, or should you keep looking?
 Are you satisfied with their overall performance?
 Do they deserve to be called the best wireless in-ear?

 If you’d like to see more information before you decide, click the link below!